Cape York & Islands Tour

 Overnight Seaview Hotel – Deluxe Room

 Departing the waters of the coast we head inland to one of the most unique places on this tour, Talaroo Hot Springs.
-(Seasonal Dependant).
-You will be taken on an exclusive tour to the heart of Talaroo – the ancient and breathtaking Hot Springs.
+(Seasonal dependant).
+You will be taken on a tour to the heart of Talaroo – the ancient and breathtaking Hot Springs.
 As you join one of the expert tour guides, you will learn about this unique geological wonder, Talaroo’s fascinating history, and the connection Ewamian people have had with their country for thousands of years and into the present day.

 Overnight Undara – The Homestead/Pioneer Cottage.